Jacobhd/JacobDahlberg/README.md

 ***
 Before I fully deploy this project to the wider web, you may download the local files and follow instructions below.
- Navigate to the folder in a terminal/command shell
+ -Navigate to the folder in a terminal/command shell
- Type: npm install   - to install the project dependencies
+ -Type: npm install   - to install the project dependencies
- Type: npm start     - recieve a console message:
+ -Type: npm start     - recieve a console message:
-  "The application is running on localhost:3000"
+  -"The application is running on localhost:3000"
- Within a browser type the address: http://localhost:3000/
+ -Within a browser type the address: http://localhost:3000/
 ***

 CSS customizing includes: